IFS-ITMS-IRMS/SICF_MySQL/README.md

 # SICF - Mock-up MySQL Database

 ## Purpose
 The scripts in this repository can be run to create the tables of the SICF MySQL database.
-The intention is to show what attributes consititue an entity and by implementing the foreign key constraints, the relationships between the tables are modelled.
+The intention is to show what attributes constitute an entity and by implementing the foreign key constraints, the relationships between the tables are modelled.
 This mock-up database is intended as a (data-type-wise and not-foreign-key-constraint-wise naive) scaffolding that the MySQL database containing the SICF-data will be built upon.

 ## Requirements
 To be able to run the scripts the following should be installed on the computer: